Sito Pons

-Alfonso "Sito" Pons Ezquerra (born 9 November 1959) is a former Spanish professional Grand Prix motorcycle racer.
+Alfonso "Sito" Pons Ezquerra (born 9 November 1959) is a Spanish former professional Grand Prix motorcycle racer.
 He studied Architecture at the university of Barcelona, He competed in the FIM motorcycle Grand Prix world championships from 1981 to 1991.
 Pons is notable for winning two consecutive 250cc road racing world championships in 1988 and 1989.

 After retiring from competition, Pons created the Honda Pons Racing team in MotoGP, which was forced to disband before the 2006 season due to a lack of funding.
 The team was best known for its iconic West and Camel liveries.

 Pons also turned to auto racing, fielding a team in the World Series by Renault, which was mostly based in United Kingdom.
 His team won the 2004 championship with Heikki Kovalainen.
 He then returned to motorcycle racing in the 2010 Moto2 championship, fielding Sergio Gadea and his son Axel.

 In 1990, Pons was awarded the Prince of Asturias Award for his achievements in sports.